Learning Design and Technology

 Our Learning Design and Technology Program offers the following options:

-- Online Non-Degree Studies (NDS): Currently licensed teachers who take six courses (18 credit hours) from the leadership and design areas of our curriculum are eligible for the 079 endorsement in computer education, which is generally sufficient to serve in technology coordination/facilitation roles in K-12 schools; other interested students who would like to take a few courses before applying to a master’s or doctoral degree program can also start out as Non-Degree Studies (NDS) students and transfer up to 12 credit hours into degree programs.
+- Online Non-Degree Studies (NDS): Currently licensed teachers who take six courses (18 credit hours) from the leadership and design areas are eligible for the 079 endorsement in computer education, which is generally sufficient to serve in technology coordination/facilitation roles in K-12 schools; other interested students who would like to take a few courses before applying to a master’s or doctoral degree program can also start out as Non-Degree Studies (NDS) students and transfer up to 12 credit hours into degree programs.

 - Online master’s degree programs (30-credit hour M.Ed. and 36-credit hour M.S. with thesis): For those interested in an advanced degree in Learning, Design and Technology who plan to become instructional designers and e-learning developers.
 Previously licensed teachers who complete this degree program are eligible for the 077 endorsement as an instructional technology specialist, which is necessary to serve in Technology Director roles in K-12 schools and districts in the State of North Carolina.